arkui-x/docs/en/application-dev/tutorial/how-to-explore-native-interface-on-ios.md

-# How to Extend Native APIs on iOS
+# Extending Native APIs on iOS

-This tutorial describes how to call Android methods from ArkUI based on the [N-API](../quick-start/ffi-napi-introduction.md) mechanism and plug-in management mechanism on iOS.
+This tutorial describes how to use [Node-API](../quick-start/ffi-napi-introduction.md) to call iOS APIs using ArkUI.

 ## Interface Definition

-Implement the **log** method of the **testplugin** module to call the iOS log system and print data from ArkUI.
+Implement the **log** method of the **testplugin** module to call the iOS log system to print ArkUI data.

 | Name| Type| Return Type| Description|
 | --- | --- | --- | --- |